 In order to conduct an effective, open, accessible, and professional meeting, the following protocols shall apply.
-These protocols are derived from the standard practices of Swartz Creek public meetings, Roberts Rules of Order, and city board & commission procedures.
+These protocols are derived from the standard practices of Swartz Creek public meetings, Roberts Rules of Order, the City Council General Operating Procedures, and other public board & commission procedures.
 These procedures are adopted to govern participation by staff, councilpersons and members of the public in all City meetings held electronically pursuant to PA 228 of 2020.
 Note that these protocols do not replace or eliminate established procedures or practices.
 Their purpose is to augment standing expectations so that practices can be adapted to a virtual meeting format.